Please rate topic.

 Foot Ankle Int.
 1995 Nov;16(11):724-8.
 PMID: 8589813 (Link to Abstract)

 A 35-year-old male suffers the injury seen in Figures A and B following a motor vehicle collision.
 He is initially taken to a local hospital.
 The treating surgeon, concerned that his hospital does not have a plastic surgeon available for soft-tissue coverage, arranges for transfer of the patient to a nearby level I trauma center for definitive care.
 Upon arrival at the definitive treatment center, the patient is taken for formal debridement and external fixator application.
-Which of the following treatments has the greatest effect on this patient's risk of infection?
+Which of the following options has the greatest effect on this patient's risk of infection?

 External fixator application